miklevin/MikeLev.in/index.md

 - **`Python`**: Language of logic, creativity, and discovery.
 - **`vim`**: The text whisperer—efficiency bound in keystrokes.
 - **`git`**: The memory keeper—track, share, and never lose your way.

+That's the main minimal tech-stach as a sort of swiss army knife or utility belt of tech.
+You don't need to use it for everything, but it is applicable to everything.
+With a few more tools, we lower the barrier to entry and make systems reproducible across all hardware.
+Plus, we'll sprinkle in the free local AI and a Python-centric web development environment.

 - **`nix/NixOS`**: Reproducibility redefined—consistency across the code cosmos.
 - **`tmux`**: Command-line conjurer—sessions split, disconnected, and reborn.
 - **`Jupyter Notebooks`**: Code meets canvas—prototype, iterate, illuminate.